caiusCitiriga/web-onion/README.md

 ```

 ### Setup
 You can configure the CLI however you like.
-WebCLI offers a configuration object that can be tweaked using specific methods.
+WebOnion offers a configuration object that can be tweaked using specific methods.
 Although you could directly access the object properties, it's always better to use the specific method, since it could do some other processes that you're unaware of.

 The configuration object strucure: